lm3nitro/Projects/Network Traffic Analysis/RITA/Threat Hunting with RITA.md

 ![Pasted image 20240417141729](https://github.com/lm3nitro/Projects/assets/55665256/39e3b253-c90f-45a1-93f5-a6fbc2003e61)

-Upon the analysis with Suricata we see the following alerts from the IP 67.207.93.135.
+Upon the analysis with Suricata I see the following alerts from the IP 67.207.93.135.
 The "Invalid Checksum: Generic Protocol Command Decode" normally means that Suricata decoded and interpreted a command within the generic protocol.
 This could include commands related to various network protocols like HTTP, FTP, DNS, or other application-layer protocols.

 Also, its important to note the Invalid Checksum.
 Checksums are used to verify the integrity of data packets.
 An "Invalid Checksum" message suggests that the checksum value doesn't match the expected value, which could mean a potential data integrity issue.

 ![Pasted image 20240417142306](https://github.com/lm3nitro/Projects/assets/55665256/cd6548be-378f-4999-91ed-4f9ccaa49975)

 Although Suricata doesn't look to have a specific rule or signature for this type of traffic, there is an abnormal amount of alerts which warrants for further analysis.
-Let's filter for this IP only and see how many hits we get in the fast.log:
+Let's filter for this IP only and see how many hits I get in the fast.log:

 ```
 cat fast.log | grep 67.207.93.135 | WC -l